Common Allergens for Dogs

 Can Pet Gala™ be used long-term for routine support?

 Long-term use should be discussed with a veterinarian, especially for dogs with chronic skin disease, prescription diets, or multiple medications.
 The most useful long-term plan is one that stays consistent enough to measure week over week.
+It should not be treated as a stand-alone answer to Common Allergens for Dogs.

 When should owners ask about allergy testing or immunotherapy?